caotangdaiduong/promethues-loki-grafana-docker/README.md

 ## Install

-Clone this repository on your Docker host, cd into `domolo` directory and run `docker-compose up -d`:
+Clone this repository on your Docker host, cd into `promethues-loki-grafana-docker` directory and run `docker-compose up -d`:

 ```bash